Skip to main content

 Most work-sponsored 401(k) plans offer matching employer contributions.
 Under these plans, if you contribute a percentage of your income to your 401(k) plan, your employer will contribute the same amount, up to a maximum rate.
 It makes sense to take full advantage of your 401(k) matching contributions to avoid leaving money on the table.

 401(k) contributions are tax-deferred, meaning you only pay income tax to the IRS once you withdraw it.
 There are annual contribution limits with a 401(k).
-After 50, you are allowed to make greater "catch-up" contributions.
-You must begin taking distributions by age 73 but can start collecting retirement income without penalty at 59-1/2.
+After 50, you are allowed to make greater “catch-up” contributions.
+You must begin taking distributions by age 73, but you can start collecting retirement income without penalty at age 59 and a half.
 Roth IRA 401(k) plans, offered by some employers, allow you to withdraw your contributions at retirement tax-free.

 If you don’t have access to a workplace retirement plan, or even if you do, you can open an individual retirement account (traditional IRA) or an annuity for additional retirement savings vehicles.